D.C. to close rent relief applications Oct. 27 as funds are exhausted and mayor asks Treasury for more

-Earlier this month, the Treasury asked state and local governments that have been unable to allocate at least 65 percent of the Emergency Rental Assistance funds by the end of the last fiscal year to submit a plan outlining steps they intend to take to get more money into the pockets of struggling renters and landlords.
+Earlier this month, Treasury asked state and local governments that have been unable to allocate at least 65 percent of the federal funds by the end of the last fiscal year to submit a plan outlining steps they intend to take to get more money into the pockets of struggling renters and landlords.
 If they don’t appear to be on track to have at least 30 percent of that money allocated, officials said, the excess funding may be on the chopping block.

-As of this week, the District had spent more than 77 percent of its federal allotment through a program known as STAY DC.
+As of this week, the District has spent more than 77 percent of its federal allotment on rent and utility assistance through a program known as Stay DC.
 Just about $11.3 million remains, the mayor’s office said.

 D.C. officials estimate that the “burn rate” of money allocated each week to landlords and renters who have been financially affected by the pandemic is around $10 million.